0xvaishnavi/Python-codes/README.md

 Code-7: Python program to print firs tN natural even numbers using while and for loop.

+Code-8: Python program to check whether a given year is leap year or not.

 Code2- Python program to print factors of a given number.

 Code3- Python program to check whether a given number is even or odd.